 12.10pm – Digital innovation in a heritage pub operator

 Oliver Boardman, head of digital and IT, Fuller’s will discuss how the 170-year old company is evolving to incorporate cutting-edge technology.
 The group has used technology to innovate both in terms of back of house efficiency and customer engagement.
 This has included rolling out the Fuse communication and training app, as well as evolving its CRM strategy and increasingly focusing on personalising communication with customers.

 12.40pm – Lunch

 1.50pm – Managing data on allergens

 Displaying allergens on food labelling is a hot topic at the moment.
 Following the allergen-related death of a Pret customer, the eating out sector has pledged to learn from this tragedy.
 Yousaf Shah, managing director, Data Therapy will thus address how operators are managing data on allergens.

 Microsoft’s Dave Sayers will introduce Whitbread CTO Andy Caddy for a discussion about the digital journey at Whitbread and how, post the divestment of Costa, the company is planning to further invest in technology across its estate of pub/restaurants.
 He will also discuss learnings from Premier Inn’s digital relationship with customers and how they can relate to the wider eating and drinking out market.
 Caddy joined Whitbread last September and has more than 20 years’ experience in IT, having previously been CTO at easyJet and Virgin Active.

-Food tech has produced some of the most talked about start-ups of recent times, notably in delivery.
-With all eyes on what could come next, Nadia El Hadery, co-founder & CEO, YFood, an incubator for innovators, entrepreneurs and disrupters, will give her take on the latest developments in this dynamic space.
+Food Tech has produced some of the most talked about start-ups of recent times, notably in delivery.
+With all eyes on what could come next, Nadia El Hadery, founder & CEO, YFood, a community for innovators, entrepreneurs and disrupters, will give her take on the latest developments in this dynamic space.